EJP-ORION/OH-Surveillance-Codex/docs/5-the-reporting-principle.rst

 --------------------------

-   Several ORION project partners carry out national pilot studies to test the Reporting principles within a cross sectional approach.
+   Several ORION project partners carry out national pilot studies to test the Dissemination principles within a cross sectional approach.
    Findings from these pilot studies will be reported here.